ArthurZey/arthurzey.github.io/_pages/tag_about.md

   * _[Favorite movie](/favorites/#movies):_\\
     [_The Time Traveler's Wife_](https://trakt.tv/movies/the-time-traveler-s-wife-2009){:target="&lowbar;blank"}
   * _A concert that you'll never forget:_\\
-    While at university, I got access to discounted student tickets to the LA Opera to see Mozart's _The Magic Flute_.
+    While at university, I got access to discounted student tickets to the LA Opera to see Mozart's [_The Magic Flute_](https://open.spotify.com/album/45QGB3unppoM0c5CoRobJK?si=M9oJTpCBTbGAQeFNE_dQBg){:target="&lowbar;blank"}.
 We got seats 4 rows from the stage, and my friends had to keep hitting me to stop singing along, since I had been listening to all the songs on repeat for a week leading up to it.
   * _[Favorite meal](/favorites/#to-eat):_\\
     ribeye steak, with a side of french fries cooked in beef tallow, a gigantic salad, and a glass of Malbec
   * _What's on your nightstand right now?_\\